Divock Origi: AC Milan

+Loan to Nottingham Forest

+On 1 September 2023, Origi joined Premier League club Nottingham Forest on a season-long loan with an option to buy.
+On 7 February 2024, he scored his first and only goal for Forest in a 1–1 draw against Bristol City in the 2023–24 FA Cup, which his team would go on to win on penalties.

+Return to AC Milan

+By July 2024, Origi returned to AC Milan but according to Zlatan Ibrahimović, the striker would play only for their newly created reserve team Milan Futuro.

 International career

 Origi has represented Belgium at under-15, under-16, under-17, under-19 and under-21 level.
 He scored ten goals while in the under-19 team, the first in a 2013 UEFA European Under-19 Championship qualification match against Belarus on 12 October 2012.

 The Football Kenya Federation expressed an interest in persuading Origi to play for the Kenya senior national team in the future.
 However, on 13 May 2014, Belgium senior national team manager Marc Wilmots announced Origi would be part of the 23-man squad representing Belgium at the 2014 FIFA World Cup.

 Origi came on as a substitute for Romelu Lukaku in the 58th minute of the opening Group H game against Algeria in Belo Horizonte on 17 June.
 In Belgium's second match, again after coming on as a substitute for Lukaku, he scored his first senior international goal in the 88th minute of a 1–0 win over Russia to qualify the Red Devils for the knockout stage.
-In so doing, at 19 years, 2 months and 4 days, he became the youngest goalscorer of the tournament (until American winger Julian Green scored against Belgium during their round of 16 match), the youngest goalscorer in Belgian World Cup history, and the first player of Kenyan origin to score at a World Cup finals.
+In so doing, at 19 years, two months and four days, he became the youngest goalscorer of the tournament (until American winger Julian Green scored against Belgium during their round of 16 match), the youngest goalscorer in Belgian World Cup history, and the first player of Kenyan origin to score at a World Cup finals.
 For his performances, he was named the Young Talent of the 2014 Belgian Sportsman of the year awards.

 Origi scored once in Belgium's successful UEFA Euro 2016 qualifying campaign, in a 6–0 home win over Andorra on 10 October 2014.
 He was included in the squad for the final tournament, but missed out on the 2018 FIFA World Cup.